- Frequencies of compounding-video.

 The balance of $1 for the interest of 100%-compounded semi-annual.

-This is the first type of the different types of frequencies of compounding which is compounding semi-annually.
-From the last post, we have estimated the future value of $1.
+This is the first type of compounding semi-annually.
+From the last post, we have estimated the future value of $1 compounded yearly.

 For the value of FV-2 after one year.
 We get the multiplication factor for the value at t=2 semi-annual, which is=(1.50)*1.50)/1.00=$2.25.